helpscout/hsds-react/docs/contributing/creating.md

 #### `propConnect`

 `propConnect` is a special Higher-Order Component that works very similar to [Redux's](https://redux.js.org/) `connect`.
-It hooks up our `Strong` component to Blue's `PropProvider`, which allows the user to more [easily override props](https://github.com/helpscout/blue/blob/master/src/components/PropProvider/docs/Provider.md).
+It hooks up our `Strong` component to HSDS's `PropProvider`, which allows the user to more [easily override props](https://github.com/helpscout/hsds-react/blob/master/src/components/PropProvider/docs/Provider.md).

 We provide it with the (`string`) namespace (`'Strong'`), as well as the actual Component.

 ## More Exporting

-All of Blue's components are made available in `components/index.js`:
+All of HSDS's components are made available in `components/index.js`:

 ```
-blue/
+hsds-react/
   └── src/
       └── components/
           └── index.js